eddiejibson/limitrr/README.md

 const app = express();
 const Limitrr = require("limitrr");
 const limitrr = new Limitrr({
-    //Redis keystore connection information
+    //Redis connection information
     "redis": {
         "password": "mysupersecretpassword",
         "host": "666.chae.sh",
         "port": 6379,
         "family": 4
-        //There are many more options all of which can be seen further into the
-        //documentation under the "configuration" title
-    },
+        //Further options are possible, see the "configuration" 	section },
     //General limitrr options
     "options": {
         "expiry": 900
-        //There are many more options all of which can be seen further into the
-        //documentation under the "configuration" title
-    }
+        //Further options are possible, see the "configuration" 	section }
 });

-app.use(limitrr.getIp()); //Sets req.realIp to user IP - helpful later on.
+app.use(limitrr.getIp()); //Middleware to get a user's IP - even if the application is behind Cloudflare
+//This is assigned to req.realIp

 //Simple rate limiting
 app.get('/', limitrr.limit(), (req, res, next) => {